 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?

 A: Do not worry about this email.
 Neither hackers nor cyber criminals have infiltrated/hacked your computer and there is no video of you watching pornography.
 Simply ignore the message and do not send any Bitcoins.
 Your email, name, and password was probably stolen from a compromised website such as Yahoo (these website breaches are common).
 If you are concerned, you can check if your accounts have been compromised by visiting the haveibeenpwned website.

-Examples of other email scams are "The last time you visited a Porn website", "Hacker who has access to your operating system" and "You certainly do not know me".
-Typically, scammers use emails of this kind to trick people into paying money for videos, photos that do not exist.
-However, there are spam campaigns that are sent with a purpose to infect computers of their recipients with some malware.
-Typically, these emails contain malicious attachments or web links that lead to them, the main goal is to trick people into opening them.
-If opened, they install high-risk malware.
-Some examples of malicious programs that cyber criminals spread through emails are TrickBot, Hancitor, Emotet and FormBook.
+Examples of other email scams are "The last time you visited a Porn website", "Hacker who has access to your operating system", and "You certainly do not know me".
+Typically, scammers use emails of this kind to trick people into paying for videos and photos that do not exist.
+In fact, many spam campaigns are sent to infect computers with malware.

 How do spam campaigns infect computers?